Taravatsh/PyBer_Analysis/README.md

 ### Purpose

-The purpose of this project is to write some python scripts with the use of Panda's libraries, the Jupyter notebook to create a summary DataFrame of the ride-sharing data by city type which are in terms of Rural, Suburban, and Urban.
+The purpose of this project is to write certain python scripts with the use of Panda's libraries, the Jupyter notebook in order to create a summary DataFrame of the ride-sharing data by city type which are in terms of Rural, Suburban, and Urban.
 Additionally, to aid the process of visualization, it is required to use Pandas and Matplotlib for creating a multiple-line graph that demonstrates the total weekly fares for each of the city types.

 ## Results